ysmnclsknnl/javavskotlin/slides.md

 ---
 <!-- .slide: style="font-size: 32px;"> -->
 ## Functional Programming
-- Java is original designed for imperative programming, so I had to search for methods or keywords to use functional programming in Java.
+- Java is originally designed for imperative programming, so I had to search for methods or keywords to apply functional programming principles in Java.
 - Kotlin is designed to support functional programming.
 Data structures are immutable by default and methods avoid object mutation in Kotlin.
 So I just focused on the logic of the code.